Designing Robots to Help Women: INTRODUCTION

-As we look toward the future, in which technologies like Artificial Intelligence (AI) and robotics are expected to help people to live better lives, we find similar indications of potential marginalization: For example, reported examples of gender bias in AI include Google preferentially showing high-paying ads to men, Amazon's hiring system preferring applications from men, Google Translate defaulting to male pronouns, LinkedIn suggesting that female names are mistaken, and Google searches for women often turning up erotic content~\cite{tannenbaum2019sex}.
-As another example, Autonomous Vehicles (AVs) are poised to contribute to safe, efficient transport, but even basic vehicular features such as seat belts, airbags, and crash dummies have up until recently seemingly not taken female body sizes into account, leading to an increased rate of injury in traffic accidents (47\% higher between 1998 and 2008 in the US).
-Furthermore, as Winkle et al. describe, female opinions have also been highly underrepresented in HRI studies, as with Human-Computer Interaction~\cite{winkle202315}: robot designers are generally not female, and examples of tackling women's aims and needs appear to be few.
+As we look toward the future, in which technologies like Artificial Intelligence (AI) and robotics are expected to help people to live better lives, we find similar indications of potential marginalization: For example, reported examples of gender bias in AI include Google preferentially showing high-paying ads to men, Google Translate defaulting to male pronouns, Amazon's hiring system preferring applications from men, and LinkedIn suggesting that female names are mistaken~\cite{tannenbaum2019sex}.\footnote{\href{https://www.reuters.com/article/idUSKCN1MK0AG/}{https://www.reuters.com/article/idUSKCN1MK0AG/}} \footnote{\href{https://qz.com/775597/linkedins-lnkd-search-algorithm-apparently-favored-men-until-this-week}{https://qz.com/775597/linkedins-lnkd-search-algorithm-apparently-favored-men-until-this-week}} As another example, Autonomous Vehicles (AVs) are poised to contribute to safe, efficient transport, but even basic automotive features such as seat belts, airbags, and crash dummies have up until recently seemingly not taken female body sizes into account, leading to an increased rate of injury in traffic accidents (47\% higher between 1998 and 2008 in the US); as well, cars' speech recognition systems have had trouble understanding female voices~\cite{howard2018ugly}.
+Furthermore, as Winkle et al. describe, female opinions have been highly underrepresented in HRI studies, as with Human-Computer Interaction~\cite{winkle202315}: robot designers are generally not female, and examples of tackling women's needs appear to be scarce.
 (Note: In using the term "women" here, we do not focus on non-binary or gender-fluid cases, although our ideation might also be relevant to some degree for such groups; as well, we follow the typical convention that "sex" refers to biological state and "gender" to social identity.)